spiral/docs/http/routing.md

 ```

 #### Routing to Endpoints and Middlewares
-Since Route can accept any valid instance of http endoint (`__invoke(request, reponse)` singnature) you are allowed to use any
-compatible class for such purposes including router itself (nested routers):
+Since Route can accept any valid instance of http endpoint (`__invoke(request, reponse)` signature) you are allowed to use any compatible class for such purposes including router itself (nested routers):

 ```php
 //With base path /test